 One of the hardest discussions you may face with an elder is taking away the car keys.
 But there are other discussions too.
-Like when a parent remarries, even senior sex!
+Like knowing when a move to a senior care home is necessary.
+Or filling out advance directives.
+Delicate topics all.
 So how do you navigate these conversations?
 Learn how in this session.

 Read more about our expert – Suzette Binford

 You’re on the left coast.
 Mom on the right.
 Now what?
 You can’t move.
 So how do you care from a distance?
 The support systems you need, the technology, the coordination can be overwhelming to handle.
 Amy will provide strategies to help you travel the caregiving miles in ease.

 Read more about our expert – Amy Goyer